-- Public transportation options in the area include jeepneys and tricycles that travel to neighboring barangays.
-Residents also have private vehicles ranging from cars, tricycles and motorcycles. - Traffic may also increase in the National Road (Maharlika Highway) due to delivery trucks coming in and out of the cement grinding facility.
-Traffic congestion would be mitigated with the support of the surrounding Local Government Units (LGUs) in terms of scheduling and handling the flow of traffic near the project area. - To mitigate the said impact, Oro Cemento Industries Corporation commits to develop a traffic management plan with the LGU of Sta.
+- 341 Public transportation options in the area include jeepneys and tricycles that travel to neighboring barangays.
+Residents also have private vehicles ranging from cars, tricycles and motorcycles. - 342 An estimated 100 trucks per day come in and out of the plant site.
+The barangay roads from the main highway leading to the plant site cannot accommodate the volume of traffic.
+To mitigate this concern, San Miguel Brewery, Inc. (SMBI) will construct another road from the main highway to the plant site.
+Furthermore, SMBI will provide additional parking area to complement truck marshalling area within Oro Cemento Industries Corporation. - 343 Traffic may also increase in the National Road (Maharlika Highway) due to delivery trucks coming in and out of the cement grinding facility.
+Traffic congestion would be mitigated with the support of the surrounding Local Government Units (LGUs) in terms of scheduling and handling the flow of traffic near the project area. - 344 To mitigate the said impact, Oro Cemento Industries Corporation commits to develop a traffic management plan with the LGU of Sta.
 Cruz.
 The following measures shall be included in the plan: - Coordination with LGU of Sta.
-Cruz; - Lane designation and speed limit; - Regulation of truck deployment; - Provision of safety barriers, warning signs and lights, traffic marshals within the vicinity of project sites, and adequate parking spaces; - All deliveries of construction materials and heavy equipment, either inbound or outbound of the facility may be done during off-peak hours and at designated delivery hubs located near the Project area to prevent blockage of traffic flow along public roads; and - Assistance of security personnel in directing traffic of vehicles coming in and out of the facility. - 2.4.9 Social Acceptability and Perception - Figure 2-51 summarizes the social acceptability and perception of the 300 respondents from Brgy.
+Cruz; - Lane designation and speed limit; - Regulation of truck deployment; - Provision of safety barriers, warning signs and lights, traffic marshals within the vicinity of project sites, and adequate parking spaces; - All deliveries of construction materials and heavy equipment, either inbound or outbound of the facility may be done during off-peak hours and at designated delivery hubs located near the Project area to prevent blockage of traffic flow along public roads; and - Assistance of security personnel in directing traffic of vehicles coming in and out of the facility.

+2.4.9 Social Acceptability and Perception

+345 Figure 2-52 and Figure 2-53 summarize the social acceptability and perception of the 300 respondents from Brgy.
 Darong regarding the proposed project.

-Figure 2-51: Perception Survey Results
+Figure 2-53: Perception Survey Results